 Adopting the right hotel marketing strategy in the right situation is crucial, but some strategies are applicable at all times, too.
 Below, you will see a breakdown of some “all-time” hotel marketing strategies and strategies that respond to the coronavirus pandemic and associated changes to consumer behavior.

-1. Bring Your Hotel Website Into 2024
+1. The Most Important Distribution Channel: Your Hotel Website

 In addition to having an appealing and functional website, one of the most critical hotel marketing strategies is ensuring your website is in keeping with modern user expectations.
-In particular, you must ensure your website loads quickly and is responsive across all devices, including computers, smartphones, and tablets.
-Prioritize accessibility, too, which could include using a colorblind-friendly palette and ensuring text can all be read aloud using a screen reader.

-Your website should be user-friendly, easy to understand and navigate, and should use up-to-date security features.
+To get these results, your website should be user-friendly, easy to understand and navigate, and should use up-to-date security features.
 Support multiple payment options and try to make the entire user experience as friction-free as possible.
-The article Tips To Gain More Bookings With Your Hotel Website describes more tips about creating a perfect hotel website.
+Prioritize accessibility, too, which could include using a colorblind-friendly palette and ensuring text can all be read aloud using a screen reader.

 Video: Hotel Website Design